High Transitional Authority

-The High Transitional Authority (Malagasy: Fitondrana Avon'ny Tetezamita (FAT); Haute autorité de transition or HAT) was a provisional executive body that came to power in Madagascar following the coup that forced Marc Ravalomanana to leave the country on March 17, 2009 as a result of the 2009 Malagasy protests.
+The High Transitional Authority (Malagasy: Fitondrana Avon'ny Tetezamita (FAT); Haute autorité de transition or HAT) was a provisional executive body that came to power in Madagascar following the coup that forced Marc Ravalomanana to leave the country on March 17, 2009, as a result of the 2009 Malagasy protests.
 It was headed by Andry Rajoelina, who appointed members to the body weeks prior to the handing of executive authority from Ravalomanana to the military, which subsequently gave the authority over to the High Transitional Authority.

 The HAT was primarily dominated by members of Determined Malagasy Youth, Rajoelina's party.

 On September 17, 2011, a "Roadmap for Ending the Crisis in Madagascar," was signed by opposition leaders that was backed by the Southern African Development Community, or SADC.
 This resolution aimed at creating a stable government once more, and ending the political crisis that endured in Madagascar.
 The HAT repeatedly rescheduled the general election, which was held on 20 December 2013, following a first round of presidential elections on 25 October.
 The presidential elections in December were a runoff between Jean Louis Robinson and Hery Rajaonarimampianina, the top two candidates to emerge from the first round of voting in October.
 The official results of the second round were announced on 7 January 2014 with Rajaonarimampianina proclaimed the victor with nearly 54% of the vote.
 This election ended the HAT and restored a regular constitutional government in Madagascar.

+Leadership

+The president of the High Transitional Authority (Filohan'i Fitondrana Avon'ny Tetezamita, Président de Haute autorité de transition) was the head of the High Transitional Authority.
+Andry Rajoelina was the only individual to hold the position.